 At a time when all nations face unprecedented challenges of climate crisis, global economic instability and a cost of living crisis, a progressive bold and brave national economic policy response is required.

 The Clyde Mission is rooted in the idea of the Clyde as a national strategic asset and we are therefore focussed on the specific advantages, opportunities and challenges provided by the river and surrounding land.

 The definition of economic success is changing.
 Successful nations no longer seek only to create wealth; they distribute wealth so that success and happiness is shared by everyone – this is the very definition of inclusive growth.

 It’s no secret that the Scottish construction industry needs more workers.
 Employers, however, need support to allow them to take on more apprentices and staff – particularly in the face of Brexit-related uncertainty.

-The £250m Ayrshire Growth Deal (AGD) will provide much-needed momentum to help propel forward economic growth across the area, although this will need to be supported fully by mainstream public sector expenditure and private sector investment if the gap between the Ayrshire economy and Scotland’s is to be significantly reduced.
+The £250m Ayrshire Growth Deal (AGD) will provide much-needed momentum to propel economic growth across the area - but this will need to be supported by mainstream public sector expenditure and private sector investment if the gap between the Ayrshire economy and Scotland’s is to be reduced.